 Eating out is a part of life, but it probably doesn’t come as a surprise that with eating out often comes larger portions, added salt and sugar, and extra added ingredients that we aren’t always aware of.
 Ouch.
 Fear not, with a few simple tricks, you can make eating out a restaurants a whole lot healthier.
-Check them out below:

 Choose Whole Grains